The APP Scam Epidemic: Behavioral Intelligence as a Game-Changer

 Based on these subtle yet telling indicators, behavioral intelligence can effectively detect signs that specifically point to APP fraud—all in real time, an essential feature in a world increasingly dominated by payments processed within seconds.

-Behavioral intelligence (such as our Behavioral Intelligence Platform) can thus protect bank customers from fraud effectively without disrupting their customer experience.
+Behavioral intelligence (such as our Behavioral Intelligence Platform) can protect bank customers from fraud effectively without disrupting their customer experience.
 This is crucial for banks not only due to the shift in fraud liability but also because APP fraud leaves an indelible wound on customer trust.
 It’s worth reminding that up to 30% of US APP scam victims choose to switch financial institutions.

 In an increasingly competitive environment, banks and PSPs cannot afford to lose customers due to their inability to prevent fraud.
 Investing in behavioral intelligence will therefore result in long-term gains.